Looking for the ultimate Smeg espresso machine review? Take a look at our in-depth overview of this machine and find out if it’s worth buying.

 But in all honesty, you’ll probably want to keep this machine on the counter to show it off.

 The body of the machine is made from stainless steel and durable plastic.
-And all of the components are made from the same steel and plastic.
+All of the components are made from the same steel and plastic.

 That ensures that your machine will have a long lifespan.